hkbakke/wsus-helpers/README.md

 # wsus-helpers
-Helper scripts for WSUS management
+Helper scripts for WSUS sync and maintenance

 ## wsus-approve
 Allows for more complex approval rules than the ones in WSUS GUI.
 By default it declines the following updates automatically: